mongodb/docs/source/includes/mms-console-saas-users.rst

 add the user to your Jira group and the MMS console.

 If the email address is not connected to an existing Jira account, MMS will send an invitation to join your group.
-Once accepted, the new user will be created and added to your group.
+Once accepted, MMS will create and add a new user to your group.

 Users can also create accounts at any time using the "`account registration page <https://mms.10gen.com/user/register/user>`_", or